 How places and objects are included in the Register

 Anyone can nominate a place or object to be included in the Victorian Heritage Register.
-Applications to register a place or object in the Victorian Heritage Register are processed by Heritage Victoria, a part of the Department of Environment, Land, Water and Planning.
+Applications to register a place or object in the Victorian Heritage Register are processed by Heritage Victoria, a part of the Department of Transport and Planning.
 The Executive Director of Heritage Victoria recommends whether a place or object should be registered but the final decision is made by the Heritage Council of Victoria, an independent statutory body.

 Places and objects that are nominated are evaluated using the Heritage Council’s assessment criteria to determine their importance to the history and development of the Victoria.
 Places which do not meet the criteria of the Heritage Council of Victoria may be of local significance and may merit inclusion on the relevant local council’s heritage overlay.